bytetwiddler/aba-routing-number-validator/README.md

 # aba-routingnumber-validator
-Validate that ABA bank routing numbers
+Validate ABA bank routing numbers

 We took the requiments from the following videos.